 Consumer experts and financial planners have been asking that question for awhile.
 Have a behavioral finance expert join the conversation.
 A Creditcards.com poll found that nine in 10 parents are willing to pay off their child’s debt.
 Focus on the shift in financial behavior among college students since 2012.
 Nearly half of students use credit cards and use more than one card, and more are not paying off their balances every month or paying late.
 Nearly two-thirds say they plan to pay back their loans, but only 11 percent of Gen Z students have information on loan repayment.

 Can gaining financial knowledge be fun?

-According to a Sallie Mae stud of 810 young adults, including college grads, college students, and those who didn’t complete their studies say they want to improve their financial literacy, but only 35% had access to a personal finance course in high school.
+According to a Sallie Mae study of 810 young adults, including college grads, college students, and those who didn’t complete their studies say they want to improve their financial literacy, but only 35% had access to a personal finance course in high school.
 In the EverFi survey, students knew the answers to only two of six basic financial knowledge questions on credit card use, credit history, and an emergency fund.
 No one wants to feel stupid, and Americans love game story, so take a page from that book.
 Study a number of surveys and create one online to engage your readers on this issue.